Colt (Hilary Woods album)

 Colt is the debut studio album by Irish musician Hilary Woods.
-It was released on June 8, 2018 under Sacred Bones Records.
+It was released on June 8, 2018, under Sacred Bones Records.

 Critical reception

 Colt was met with "generally favorable" reviews from critics.
-At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 71, based on 9 reviews.
-Aggregator Album of the Year gave the release a score of 67 out of 100 based on a critical consensus of 7 reviews.
+On Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 71, based on 9 reviews.
+Music aggregator Album of the Year gave the release a score of 67 out of 100 based on a critical consensus of 7 reviews.